camjackson/redux-eventstore/README.md

 *(Function(`event`))*: A function for writing events to the Event Store:
   - `event` *(Object)*: The event to write to the store.
 Must have a `type` property, as a non-empty string.

+This function throws an error when failing synchronously due to an invalid argument.
+Otherwise it returns a promise, which resolves or rejects based on the server response.

 **Example:**

 ```js